 Negotiations with Banks and Creditors

-When bills are not paid within the time the creditor requires, problems with those creditors will inevitably arise.
-First this results in frequent creditor phone calls and letters.
-Next, lawsuits are filed seeking “money judgment” against you and potentially foreclosure of your real estate.
-In these situations it is important that an attorney is retained to handle these lawsuits as soon as possible.
+When bills are not paid within the time the creditor requires, problems with those creditors inevitably arise.
+First you can expect frequent creditor phone calls and letters.
+Next, lawsuits are filed seeking “money judgment” against your business and potential foreclosure of your real estate.
+In these situations, it is important that an attorney is retained to handle these lawsuits as soon as possible.
 We can help you respond to a lawsuit such as a foreclosure action and clearly explain your alternatives.

 Negotiations with Banks & Creditors Attorneys